StrawberryShortyCake/flask-warbler/tickets.md

 4.** DONE IN USER SIGN UP METHOD ALREADY: signup() method in app.py needs to add the user into the db in the if

-5. login() method, when calling User.authenticate(), we need to specify the named param arguments (username, password).
+5. DONE login() method, when calling User.authenticate(), we need to specify the named param arguments (username, password).
 User.authenticate() will pass back False if it can't find a user